 We need your help to capture what life was like for you during the Covid-19 pandemic.
 Are you part of a family with children during lockdown?
 Then send in your photos, drawings, artwork, stories and lots more.
 This way what you did and felt during the Covid-19 pandemic will be recorded for us to look back on and remember this time.

-At Sudbury Hall and The Museum of childhood, we want to ensure children's voice are heard.
-We would love for you to share your experiences of lockdown with us, which might end up part of our future exhibitions.
+At Sudbury Hall and The Museum of Childhood, we want to ensure children's voices are heard.
+We would love for you to share your experiences of lockdown with us, which might end up as part of our future exhibitions.

-Please can we ask that all your creations are sent in along with a completed consent form that can be found here: Covid-19 Stories permission form (PDF / 0.1MB) download
+Please can we ask that all your creations are sent in along with a completed consent form that can be found here: Covid-19 Stories permission form (PDF / 0.1162109375MB) download

 " It’s been very fun and I hope people join in."

 Maybe you weren’t at school and could spend time with your parents or brothers and sisters to get messy at home, making art or getting creative making cool videos and yummy cakes.
 Craft and art supplies have been selling out in online shops during lockdown, so a lot of interesting art must have been made by you that shows us how you felt during this time.
 We’re really interested in collecting your masterpieces, whether you made NHS rainbow artwork, filmed funky dance routines, made scrapbooks or pom-pom sculptures and fairy cakes.